macrat/ayd-web-scenario-plugin/REFERENCE.md

 - `method`: HTTP method in string such as `"GET"` or `"POST"`.
 The default is `"GET"` normally, but it is `"POST"` if set non-nil value to `body`.
 - `headers`: A table that contains header key-values.
 - `body`: The body value for POST or PUT method.
-It is a string, a number, or an iterator function that returns each lines in string.
 - `timeout`: Timeout duration in millisecond.
 The default is 5 minutes.

 The first return value is a table that response from the server, contains below fields.